6 Things to Know Before Buying New Church Chairs

 Chair Frame Style Image

 If you’re going to invest in new chairs, you want to make sure they will last.
 Look for steel or aluminum frames that have a powder coated finish, which will resist scratches and dents better than any other finish.
-This type of finish involves spraying a dry powder onto metal and then baking it at a high temperature, which then cures the coating.
-This creates a hard finish that’s waterproof, stain-resistant, and more durable than paint.
+This type of finish involves spraying a dry powdered paint onto metal and then baking it at a high temperature, which then cures the powder coating.
+This creates a hard finish that’s waterproof, stain-resistant, and more durable than ordinary paint.

 To make sure you are buying chairs that last, you’ll also want to find out how the frame is manufactured.
-Bertolini chair frames are manufactured using a 16-gauge bar system.
-The frames feature carbon steel with integrated torsion to provide extra strength.
+Bertolini chair frames are manufactured of 16-gauge cold-rolled steel tubing, creating a solid frame that supports 1,000 pounds (453.5 kg).
+The frames feature carbon steel with an integrated torsion bar (the extra steel bar that’s welded across the back of the frame), which provides extra strength and prevents wobbling.

 Sustainability

-If you are concerned about sustainability, you will want to avoid chairs and church auditorium seating that is manufactured in countries with low levels of environmental regulation.
-Otherwise, your purchase may contribute to pollution in those countries and could also be made with knock-off materials that are more likely to off-gas harmful toxins into your church, leading to “sick building syndrome” symptoms in your congregation.
+If you are concerned about green building and environmental health, you will want to avoid chairs and church auditorium seating that is manufactured in countries with low levels of environmental regulation.
+Otherwise, your purchase may contribute to pollution in those countries and could also be made with knock-off materials that are more likely to off-gas harmful toxins.

 Foam & Comfort